-PS5 DualSense dirty?
-Here's how to clean it
+How to clean a PS5 DualSense controller

 There are a lot of crevices on the DualSense controller where its outer shell connects to various parts.
 For these areas, you'll want to use a twist tie to get the grime out.
 You could technically use something like a knife or needle — as long as they're thin enough to fit between the cracks — but a twist tie guarantees you won't inadvertently damage or scratch your controller.

-If you really need something a bit more durable, fold the twist tie over once or use a credit card.
+If you really need something a bit more durable, fold the twist tie over once then flatten it to give or more stability, or you can just use an old debit or credit card.

 Cleaning the DualSense thumbsticks

 To clean around and underneath the thumbsticks, you'll want to use a cotton swab, which is another item you may have lying around your house.
 It's the perfect size to clean the base of the thumbstick.
+If you find that any sort of dirt or debris is stuck, you can use a bit of isopropyl alcohol on the cotton swab in order to help clean the thumbsticks.

 Grab an extra controller

 Maybe you just need an extra controller for a family member, or maybe your DualSense is just beyond repair.
 Whatever the case, it's nice to have a second one on hand for whenever you need it.
+They come in white, purple, red, black, and other colors.